-A former student seeking readmission to the same program must apply for readmission by submitting a Readmission Application to the Campus Student Success Coordinator or the staff person designated to coordinate readmissions.
-The applicant for re-entry is required to meet with the Student Success Coordinator or designee to discuss the circumstances that led to the prior withdrawal and what the applicant has done to ensure that these or other issues will not interrupt the completion of the program of study if the applicant is approved for readmission.
-For former students seeking readmission to the nursing program the determination on the readmission will require approval of the Dean of Nursing.
+A former student seeking readmission to the same program must apply for readmission by submitting a Readmission Application to the Student Success Coordinator.
+The applicant must meet with the Student Success Coordinator to discuss and document the circumstances that led to the prior withdrawal and what he or she has done to ensure that these or other issues will not interrupt the completion of the program of study if he or she is approved for readmission.

 The Dean of Education or specific Program Director will determine which course credit previously earned will be counted toward program completion and the courses which need to be repeated.
-Prior to approval for readmission, the applicant for readmission is required to meet with the Financial Aid Director (or his or her designee) and complete all necessary applications and documents to ensure that his or her past and future tuition and fees obligations will be satisfied in a timely manner.
-Applications for re-admission are reviewed by a committee comprised of the Campus President, Dean of Education, and Financial Aid Director, or their designees.
+Prior to approval for readmission, the applicant for readmission must meet with the Financial Aid Director (or his or her designee) and complete all necessary applications and documents to ensure that his or her past and future tuition and fees obligations will be satisfied in a timely manner.
+Applications are reviewed and approved by a committee comprised of the College Campus President, Dean of Education, and Financial Aid Director, or their designees.
 Approval of an applicant for readmission is subject to space availability and the applicant meeting all current admissions requirements for the program of study.